central-network/wat4wasm/README.md

 ## Use "text" keyword to create an externref for text content

-You can use "text" type keyword to create a string content with externref behaviour:
+Use "text" type keyword to create a string content with externref behaviour:

 ```webassembly
 (text "hello world!")
 ```

+Compiler will encode your string with char codes and stores in a data segment as u16 integers.
+When instance raises then start function begins to generate text contents and stores and table to able for getter calls.
+Every text calls returns an externref value from an externref table.

 You can see console output if you want to:
 ```webassembly